Firesphere/silverstripe-newsmodule/README.md

 ## Features

 * Handle news and impressions besides the news.
-* Support for OG-data on some servers (some servers refuse for some reason).
-Check here for the OG-module: [`OpenGraph module`](https://github.com/tractorcow/silverstripe-opengraph)
 * History of URL-segments.
 * Support for custom comments.
+* Preferred anti-spam method is NOT using a Captcha.
 * Akismet support.
 Akismet class included in thirdparty dir.
 Remove it if you have it included already.
 * Option to add an "Extra" titled field.
 If this field is not empty, the post is considered spam.
 In your CSS, position it absolute and very, very, very much outside the screen.
-* Preferred anti-spam method is NOT using a Captcha.
+* Option to add a noscript-field.
+For the same reason as the Extra, but vice versa, it shouldn't be in the post, if it is, it's spam.
-* Globally available NewsArchive function.
+* Globally available NewsArchive function, read the comments in the NewsExtension class for more.
 * Geshi code-rendering support. use `[code type=php]your code here[/code]`
 * Tweet rendering by Twitter.
 Include the twitter widget JS and in your content, just do [tweet id=tweetID]
 * Configurable from the SiteConfig.
 * GridField overview, less clutter in the SiteTree.
 * RSS Feed, can be found under `http://yoursite.com/yournewspage/rss` (Note, it seems links in content are not parsed correctly by some versions of the HTTP class in the RSS-entry builder!)
-* If you include and setup my [`Silverstripe Social`](https://github.com/Firesphere/silverstripe-social) you can make it auto-post new items to Twitter.
 * Tagging of items, shown grouped under `http://yoursite.com/yournewspage/tags` or a specific tag: `http://yoursite.com/tag/tag-urlsegment` where tag-urlsegment is the urlsegment of the tag, ofcourse.
 * Selectively disable comments on items, useful for when a commenting-war commences.
 Just disable for that specific item and you're set.
 * Show random items below a post.
 Or not.
 Or related items.
 Or both.
 Or none.
 Have it your way!
 * Set the publish-date.
 If, for example, you want to post after a three-date event, but update your item during the event.
 Note, you still have to check the Publish-checkbox and it won't auto-tweet (yet).
 * The publish-date is the date on the frontpage.
-Sorting via PublishFrom is leveled above the Created, unless it's null.
 * Slideshow option.
 Just add pictures and use [slideshow] in your $Content
 * Posts per Page and Pagination.
 If set to 0, it won't paginate.
 * Reports on comments, how much of them are marked by Akismet and how many are hidden.